vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/3_HISTORICAL_BACKGROUND_OF_HIS_THOUGHT.md

 He wrote the following independent works, but we know them only from his own reference to them in the concluding lines of his commentary on the Ratna Traya in which he calls himself a Kavīśvara 1 :

 8. ĀŚCARYA SÄRA.
 9. PĀKHANDĀPAJAPA.
 10. BHAKTA PRAKĀśA.
-11. ABHYUDAYA NĀȚAKA.
+11. ABHYUDAYA NĀṭAKA.

 IDENTITY OF THE SIDDHĀNTA SCHOOL